-- Collect and analyse information from, and participate in, a variety of physical activities to develop and refine movement skills from a coaching perspective, through the application of biomechanical and skill acquisition principles. - Use data collected in practical activities to analyse how the major body and energy systems work together to enable movements to occur, and explain the factors causing fatigue and suitable recovery strategies
+- 1. Collect and analyse information from, and participate in, a variety of physical activities to develop and refine movement skills from coaching perspective, through application of biomechanical and acquisition principles. - 2.
+Use data collected in practical activities to analyse how the major body and energy systems work together to enable movements to occur, and explain the factors causing fatigue and suitable recovery strategies student should be able to:

-- Analyse data from an activity analysis and fitness tests to determine and assess the fitness components and energy system requirements of the activity. - Participate in a variety of training methods, and design and evaluate training programs to enhance specific fitness components.
+- 1. Analyse data from an activity analysis and fitness tests to determine and assess the fitness components and energy system requirements of the activity. - 2.
+Participate in a variety of training methods, and design and evaluate training programs to enhance specific fitness components.